 Revenue recognition refers to one of the key accounting principles and part of the GAAP (Generally Accepted Accounting Principle).
 The principle specifies the conditions subject to which revenue should be recognised in the books of accounts of a company.
 Basically, the principle of revenue recognition states that revenue recognition occurs after the business event.

-- In each country, the revenue recognition standards lay down principles for different types of industries.
-For example, in India, the revenue recognition standard requires revenue recognition on percentage of completion method fo real estate sector.
+In each country, the revenue recognition standards lay down principles for different types of industries.
+For example, in India, the revenue recognition standard requires revenue recognition on the percentage of completion method for the real estate sector.
 The standard recognises the difficulties faced by any industry and sets the guiding principles.

 A uniform accounting standard or principle across industry helps in making financial comparisons and studying the sectoral performance.
 The guiding factors include that revenue should be realisable but not necessarily received.
 In many cases, the statutory auditors facilitate recognition of unbilled revenue.
 There must be reasonable certainty that the company will receive the revenue.

 The principle of revenue recognition requires that the activity of sale or service should be complete even if the payment for the goods or services happens later.
 Thus, the revenue should be earned for the purpose of recognition.